➡️ Chairpersons and Committee Members

 - The conduct of and operational aspects of military operations;

-- Operational relations with other international organisations, particularly the European Union and the United Nations;
+- Operational relations with other international organizations, particularly the European Union and the United Nations;

 - The progress of candidate and partner countries in meeting standards for integration into NATO operations and partnerships;